A wise person does not give the same amount of thought to choosing lunch as to choosing a career. Neither should a language model.

 Reasoning models can dramatically over-think simple questions.
 If you ask o3 "What is the capital of France?", it will still generate thinking tokens (perhaps 50 to 100) as it considers and verifies the answer.
 On a per-query basis, this waste is small.
 But at scale, if 80% of your traffic is simple queries, sending everything to a reasoning model means 80% of your inference budget is wasted on unnecessary deliberation.
 Always implement routing.

-5. Historical Context: From Chain-of-Thought to Reasoning Models
+8.1.5 Historical Context: From chain-of-thought to Reasoning Models

 The reasoning model paradigm did not emerge in a vacuum.
 It builds on a decade of research into improving language model reasoning, with each advance building on the last.